akora/homelab/README.md

 To adjust the configuration to your own environment, please replace `akora` with your username and adjust the IP addresses and hostnames in the `hosts` file.

+Everything sensitive is stored in the `vault.yml` file (not included in the repository).
+Please check the `vault.yml.example` file for more details.

 Let's begin!

 ## Generate SSH keypair